Doctor Answers: Does Beta Sitosterol Shrink Prostate?

 A follow-up study by Dr.Berges in 2000 further highlighted the benefits of beta-sitosterol for urinary symptoms.

 The untreated men got worse with time, while the men treated with beta-sitosterol experienced significant improvement in urinary symptoms associated with BPH.
-The researchers concluded that the beneficial effects of beta-sitosterol treatment.. were maintained for eighteen months.’
+The researchers concluded that the beneficial effects of beta-sitosterol treatment. were maintained for eighteen months.’

 Beta-sitosterol and Prostate Cancer

+Dr. Hamad answers: These plant sterols are also used to treat other prostate conditions, other than BPH.
 Research is being done to prove how these powerful sterols can be used to prevent colon and prostate cancer.
+In early studies, beta-sitosterol has been shown to reduce cancer cell growth and even cause cancer cell death.

+These studies have been conducted only on prostate cancer cells in culture.
+No tests have been conducted on humans yet.
 However, these are promising results that beta-sitosterols and other phytosterols can eventually be used to both treat and prevent cancer.

 A study published in Nutrition and Cancer compared the effect of two dietary sterols on prostate cancer cells in vitro. beta-Sitosterol, the most common plant sterol, and cholesterol, and animal sterol, were compared for effect on cell growth, differentiation, apoptosis, and sphingomyelin cycle intermediates.